I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 1997–2001 – Inventing OneCart™ & the “Everything Store” infrastructure

-Invents the multi-vendor, virtual inventory, one-cart shopping system at SHOP.COM, attracting seed investment from Bill Gates and a later investment of over 800,000 Amazon shares from Jeff Bezos to help build the “Everything Store.”
+Invents the multi-vendor, virtual inventory, one-cart shopping system at SHOP.COM, attracting seed investment from Bill Gates and a later investment of over 800,000 Amazon shares from Jeff Bezos to help him turn Amazon.com from Earth’s Biggest Bookstore to the “Everything Store.”

 2000s – Multiple ventures and exits